1991 Budweiser at The Glen

 The 1991 Budweiser at The Glen was the 18th stock car race of the 1991 NASCAR Winston Cup Series and the sixth iteration of the event.
 The race was held on Sunday, August 11, 1991, before an audience of 125,000 on the 2.428 mi short course at Watkins Glen International in Watkins Glen, New York, USA.

-The race was won by Ernie Irvan in the #4 Kodak Chevrolet for Morgan-McClure Motorsports.
-Ricky Rudd finished second in the #5 Tide Chevrolet for Hendrick Motorsports, and Mark Martin finished third in the #6 Valvoline Ford for Roush Racing.
+The race was won by Ernie Irvan in the No. 4 Chevrolet for Morgan-McClure Motorsports.
+Ricky Rudd finished second in the No. 5 Chevrolet for Hendrick Motorsports, and Mark Martin finished third in the No. 6 Ford for Roush Racing.

 The race was marred by a crash involving Jimmy Means and J. D. McDuffie in the circuit's fifth turn, The Loop, during lap five.
-A mechanical failure on McDuffie's #70 Pontiac led to him crashing at nearly full race speed into a tire barrier, where he was killed on impact.
+A mechanical failure on McDuffie's No. 70 Pontiac led to him crashing at nearly full race speed into a tire barrier, where he was killed on impact.